AdaptRetail/adapt-event/README.md

 <a name="plugin-new-function"></a>
 ##### Adding new functions
-When adding new functionality to an element, and you want to trigger an event it is important you call the `AdaptEvent.trigger` function and uses the event hooks to handle your logic.
+When adding new functionality to an element, and you want to dispatch an event it is important you call the `AdaptEvent.dispatch` function and use the `onDispatch` function to handle your logic.

-This is because we want to trigger the event on all places like the Google DoubleClick events when your event is fired.
-The `AdaptEvent.trigger` function contains logic to trigger events on all plugins.
+This is because we want to dispatch the event on all plugins like AdaptRetail, Google DoubleClick etc. when your event is fired.

 <a name="plugin-extend-function"></a>
 ##### Extending existing functions